 Passwd-file¶

-This file is compatible with a normal /etc/passwd
+This file is compatible with a normal /etc/passwd file, and a password file

 used by libpam-pwdfile PAM